+i.
 Phase 1 Criteria

 Eligible applicants for a housing voucher must have a substance use disorder and (meet low-and-moderate income guidelines in which service is received or qualify as LMC) to meet the low to moderate income national objective.
 Applicants must be seeking housing and can apply at a WVARR-certified residence.
 Payments will be paid directly to the housing program which must be WVARR-certified or provisionally certified with access to support services and best practices provided by a contract with WVARR.
 RHP funds will assist the individual for not more than two years or until permanent housing is secured, whichever is first.

-The location and special population being served will determine the priority of applicants.
+ii.
 Phase 2 and 3 Criteria